 Have you ever wondered about the personal reasons that lead people to use shatter?

 What about just the sheer number of shatter users in general?

 Well, thanks to comprehensive study after study, we now have a pretty good idea.

-Fortunately for us, surveys like this also describe why shatter is being used regularly.
+Fortunately for us, surveys like this include shatter.
 And as you can imagine the answers vary, being somewhat similar to dry cannabis.

 Here is an overview of why shatter is used, according to studies:

 However, this doesn’t mean shatter is a panacea for these symptoms.
 Not by a mile.

 The truth is – medicine is complex, and differs according to the individual, to one’s biology and to one’s specific set of circumstances, so, we’re not saying shatter will help.

 But rather, we’re describing that shatter, along with other concentrates, could help, that is, if you find yourself in a difficult medical situation with nowhere else to turn.